Spin excitations of half-doped bilayer manganites: intermediate phase: Introduction

-In this context, and discussing the possibility of multiferroicity in some manganese compounds and other magnetic systems~\cite{Jardon, Mercone}, Efremov, Van den Brink and Khomskii~\cite{Efremov} proposed a new phase that could be relevant: the \emph{intermediate} phase (IP).
-This phase consists of spin dimers (thus incorporating aspects of the Zener polaron phase proposed by Daoud-Aladine et al.\cite{Aladine}), though formed by a pair of parallel Mn spins of different magnitude, in principle (thereby allowing for a degree of Mn charge disproportionation: not necessarily as large as that of \Mn{3}-\Mn{4} in Goodenough's original CE phase\cite{Goodenough}.
-In the intermediate phase, consecutive spin dimers localed along the planar zig-zag chains are oriented at a constant relative angle between them.
-Varying the charge disproportionation and angle between the dimers, the intermediate phase could allow to continuously interpolate between the two limiting cases represented by: the CE phase and the dimer phase denoted as "orthogonal intermediate $\pi/2-$phase".
-In 2009 Giovannetti \emph{et al.}~\cite{Giovannetti}, through a theoretical study in a microscopic degenerate double-exchange (DDEX) model, with density functional theory (DFT) calculations indicated that an intermediate state as proposed by Efremov et al.~\cite{Efremov} would explain the possible ferrolectricity of \Com{La}{0.5}{Ca}{0.5}, and in turn they found a maximum $\Delta n=0.2e^⁻$ between Mn ions (i.e. \Mn{3.4}-\Mn{3.6}) when the intersite Coulomb interaction $U\to\infty$.
-In another work, Barone \emph{et al.}~\cite{Picozzi}, include the effect of bulking of the oxygens through the hopping between Mn-Mn in zig-zag chains in the DDEX model studied by Giovannetti \emph{et al.}~\cite{Giovannetti}, and show that this would favor the dimerization of the Mn ions, and therefore lead to lower charge disproportionation than expected in Goodenough's CE phase~\cite{Goodenough}.
-Recently, Yamauchi and Picozzi~\cite{Yamauchi} used DFT calculations to estimate the Born Effective Charge (BEC) tensor for three-dimensional \Com{Pr}{0.5}{Ca}{0.5} and bilayer \BCom{Pr}{Ca}{2}{}{}, assuming CE and ZP phases.
-In the case of the three-dimensional manganite it was found that in the CE phase there would exist $\Delta n=0.5e^-$ between \Mn{3} and \Mn{4} ions , while in the ZP phase, where ideally $\Delta n=0$, a small but not zero charge disproportionation $\Delta n$ between the corner and bridge Mn ions is obtained, consistent with the proposal by Efremov \emph{et al.}~\cite{Efremov}.
+In this context, discussing the possibility of multiferroicity in some manganese compoundsystemss and other magnetic systems~\cite{Jardon, Mercone}, Efremov, Van den Brink and Khomskii~\cite{Efremov} proposed a new phase that could be relevant for the half-doped manganites, as it emcompasses different possibilities: the \emph{intermediate} phase (IP).
+This phase consists of spin dimers (thus incorporating aspects of the ZP phase~\cite{Aladine}), though formed by a pair of parallel Mn spins of different magnitude, thereby allowing for a degree of Mn charge disproportionation but not necessarily as large as the one in the original CE phase~\cite{Goodenough}.
+In the intermediate phase, consecutive spin dimers located along the planar zig-zag chains are oriented at a constant relative angle $\theta$ between them.
+Varying the charge disproportionation and the angle between the dimers, the IP phase would allow to continuously interpolate between the two limiting cases represented by: the CE phase, and the dimer phase denoted as ``orthogonal intermediate $\pi/2-$ phase"~cite{Efremov}.
+Some theoretical studies of the degenerate double-exchange model~\cite{Giovannetti,Picozzi} and first-principle calculation~cite{Yamauchi} gave support to the IP and found small but non-zero Mn charge disproportionations.
+The intermediate phase has been little explored in the context on magnon excitations in half-doped manganites~\cite{Buitrago+Ventura+Manuel}.